 1. Data Quality

 For any data science project, almost 80 percent of the time is lost in data wrangling.
 However, with Data Modelling, you define business problems and then plan the data collection process accordingly.
 This not only streamlines the entire data flow but also enhances the data quality.
-Companies obtain blueprint by planing to implement Data Modelling techniques, which empowers the data analysts in extracting data without worrying about the data quality.
-Desired Data Modelling has the potential to expedites data analysis by creating relationships among data points.
+Companies obtain a blueprint by planning to implement Data Modelling techniques, which empowers the data analysts in extracting data without worrying about the data quality.
+Desired Data Modelling has the potential to expedite data analysis by creating relationships among data points.

 2. Reduced Cost

 By implementing Data Modelling according to the business requirements, you are more likely to follow the defined roadmap for data collection and analysis.
 This will reduce the cost since the needs of businesses are taken into account while deploying the Data Modelling techniques.
-Often companies with poor Data Modelling techniques have to revamp their data collection process, thereby increasing the operational costs.
+Often companies with poor Data Modelling techniques have to revamp their data collection process, thereby increasing operational costs.
 However, if an organization has the right Data Modelling strategy from the very beginning, it not only reduces costs but also expedites analytics.